torvalds/linux/Documentation/scheduler/sched-capacity.rst

 3.1 CPU capacity
 ----------------

-Linux cannot currently figure out CPU capacity on its own, this information thus needs to be handed to it.
+GNU/Linux cannot currently figure out CPU capacity on its own, this information thus needs to be handed to it.
 Architectures must define arch_scale_cpu_capacity() for that purpose.